tttor/ctrl-foundation/method/policy-search/trpo_schulman_2015.md

   there will be some states s for which the expected advantage is negative,
     * introduce a local approximation to the policy performance $\nu$, Equ.3
   * conservative policy iteration, for which they could provide explicit lower bounds on the improvement of $\nu$.
+* Monotonic Improvement Guarantee for General Stochastic Policies
+  * the policy improvement bound in Equation (6) can be extended to general stochastic policies, rather than just mixture polices, by replacing $\alpha$ with a distance measure between $\pi$ and $\tilde{\pi}$ (e.g. total variation distance), and changing the constant $\epsilon$ appropriately
+  * Trust region policy optimization is an approximation to Algorithm 1, which uses a constraint on the KL divergence rather than a penalty to robustly allow large updates.

 ## Result
 * suggest:
   * The use of recurrent policies with hidden state, could further make it possible to roll state estimation and